moodle-an-hochschulen/moodle-theme_boost_union/README.md

 This setting is already available in the Moodle core theme Boost.
 For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme
 Please note: This will not interfere with the setting "theme_boost_union | loginbackgroundimage" which means that the pictures uploaded here will be shown on all pages except the login page.

+###### Background image position

+With this setting, you control the positioning of the background image within the browser window.
+The first value is the horizontal position, the second value is the vertical position.

 ##### Brand colors

 ###### Brand color